Information Security Policy

-This Information Security Policy applies to codeREADr, our managers, officers, employees, temporary employees, interns, vendors, consultants, contractors and agents thereof–collectively referred to as ― User(s).
-The principles set forth in this Policy are applicable to all information assets, in all formats, stored in our IT systems and the systems in use by our Users.
-We reserve the right to amend this Policy or any part or provision of it.
+This Information Security Policy applies to the company, its managers, officers, employees, temporary employees, interns, vendors, consultants, contractors and agents thereof–collectively referred to as ― User(s).
+The principles set forth in this Policy are applicable to all information assets, in all formats, in our control.
+CodeREADr reserves the right to amend this Policy or any part or provision of it.

 Organizing Information Security

 A. Information Security Coordination